High & Dry (1987 TV series): Fred Whattle (played by Arthur English)

 Fred Whattle is a lower class, "common" individual who works as the chief attendant at Midbourne Pier.
-His duties include having to lockup at the end of his shift, keeping unwanted visitors out, and maintaining the pier and its buildings.
+His duties include having to lock up at the end of his shift, keeping unwanted visitors out, and maintaining the pier and its buildings.
 There were once five chief attendants at Midbourne Pier, but two left when the pier closed in 1932, and another two left during the war, leaving Fred as the only one still working there in 1946.
 He is not in the best of health, as he describes himself as having a perforated eardrum, a funny wrist and a faulty heart, among others.
 He supposedly suffers from shooting pains, even though he never went to war.
 In "The Battle of Britain Reborn" he is revealed to keep whippets.
 Also in "The Battle of Britain Reborn", he is hinted to have a wife, and in the following episode ("Local Enthusiasm") he himself confirms he is married.
 It takes him an hour to walk to and from his house from the pier, so he lives quite a distance from it.
 He occasionally clashes with Ron, usually over work matters, but maintains a generally good relationship with Ron, Trevor and Richard.
 He declines to join FOMPA, which would mean him having to work overtime, unpaid.

 Fred Whattle is based on Fred Guthrie (portrayed by Glynn Edwards) in It Sticks Out Half a Mile.

 He appears in "Dry Rot", "The Battle of Britain Reborn" and "Local Enthusiasm".